8891689/Bitcoin-PublicKey-Extractor/README.md

 https://github.com/8891689/Public-key-balance-query

 # If you need a finished public key with a balance, please contact me.
 It is not free.
 The $50 price includes public keys for 7 currencies with or without balances.

+Why do I need to pay?
+Because I need to get paid.
+If I keep doing it for free, I won't have enough financial support to develop more programs for everyone to use.
+Thank you for your understanding and tolerance.
 ```
 -----------------------------------
 BTC